9 Things to do During a Weekend in Dallas-Fort Worth

 After making our kids ‘suffer’ through the ranch tour, we took them to Legoland Discovery Center at Grapevine Mills.

-We had heard good things about Legoland from friends and while it is a pretty neat place, it’s more geared towards smaller kids.
-My girls are 9 & 10 and they enjoyed seeing all the Lego creations and building Lego cars to race down ramps, but they would have enjoyed it much more 3-5 years ago.
+We heard good things about Legoland from friends and while it is a pretty neat place, it’s more for small/young kids.
+My girls are 9 & 10.
+They enjoyed seeing all the Lego creations and building Lego cars to race down ramps, but they would have enjoyed it much more 3-5 years ago.

 SeaLife Aquarium

 Our tickets to Legoland included a visit to the SeaLife Aquarium which is right next door.
-We were all surprised by how big it is!
+We were all surprised by how big it was!

 This aquarium is home to the only 360-degree underwater tunnel in Texas where sharks, fish, and stingrays swim right over your head.
 We also were able to touch anemones and see sea turtles being nursed back to health at the Sea Turtle Rescue Center.